Rojukiss Lip Ampoule Mask

 In lipstick formulations, this ingredient improves color payoff, reduces pigment settling, and reduces oil bleeding.
 This ingredient also improves the grip of powder products such as dry shampoos.

-Learn more about Silica Dimethyl SilylateMicrocrystalline Wax is created by de-oiling petroleum.
-It is highly refined and purified before being added to cosmetics.
+Learn more about Silica Dimethyl SilylateMicrocrystalline Wax is derived from petroleum through a de-oiling process, then highly refined and purified before use in cosmetics.

 Learn more about Polyglyceryl-2 TriisostearateDiisostearyl Malate is an emollient and most often used in lip products.
 It comes from isostearyl alcohol, a fatty acid, and malic acid, an AHA.